pinobatch/hello-world/Xubuntu_setup.md

 Firefox
 -------
+Remove Ubuntu modifications for Firefox ([xul-ext-ubufox]), which interferes with multiprocess operation.
+The most useful thing it does is remind the user to restart Firefox after APT upgrades it.

+    sudo apt remove xul-ext-ubufox

-Get new Firefox features, particularly improvements to multiprocess windows (aka Electrolysis or e10s), several weeks early by following the beta channel.
+Get new Firefox features weeks early by following the beta channel.

     sudo add-apt-repository ppa:mozillateam/firefox-next
     sudo apt update
     sudo apt upgrade

-Remove Ubuntu modifications for Firefox ([xul-ext-ubufox]), which interferes with e10s.
-The most useful thing it does is remind the user to restart Firefox after APT upgrades it.

-    sudo apt remove xul-ext-ubufox

 Change these preferences: